Karelian Autonomous Soviet Socialist Republic: History

+In 1938, the Kandalakshsky District was transferred from the Karelian ASSR to the Murmansk Oblast.

-From 1940 to 1956, territory annexed from Finland (which had briefly constituted a puppet Finnish Democratic Republic) was incorporated with the previous Karelian Autonomous Republic to form the Karelo-Finnish Soviet Socialist Republic, which had the status of a union republic in the federal structure of the Soviet Union.
+From 1940 to 1956, territory annexed from Finland (which had briefly constituted a puppet Finnish Democratic Republic) was incorporated with the Karelian ASSR to form the Karelo-Finnish Soviet Socialist Republic, which had the status of a union republic in the federal structure of the Soviet Union.
 However, by this time, only a small portion of the population of this region was of Karelian or Finnish ethnic background.
+The K-FSSR was also de facto fully under Moscow's control.
 Some later historians believe that this unorthodox upgrade was likely a "convenient means for facilitating the possible incorporation of additional Finnish territory" (or all of Finland) or "at least a way to keep Finland continuously under the gun".
+The K-FSSR was also conflicted with the criteria outlined by Stalin in his address introducing the then-current 1936 Soviet Constitution, as its population never reached a million, and as stated earlier, neither Karelians or Finns formed a majority in it.

+On July 16, 1956, it was downgraded from a union republic to an autonomous republic, and retroceded to the Russian SFSR.
+Due to the ethnic composition, it was also decided in 1958 to abolish the compulsory study of the Finnish language within the KASSR.
+Finnish retained its status as an official language, however, but its influence and use had now shrunk to a very minor point in comparison to earlier times.

+The last territorial change of the Karelian ASSR happened in 1987, when the locality of Poyakonda was transferred to the Murmansk Oblast.